gbif/ipt/IPT2ManualNotes.wiki.md

 <blockquote>Biodiversity Institute of Ontario (2011) Migratory birds of Ontario.
 Version 1.2.
 University of Guelph.
 Dataset/Species occurrences. <a href='http://dx.doi.org/10.5886/qzxxd2pa'>http://dx.doi.org/10.5886/qzxxd2pa</a>
 </blockquote></li><li>Example citation with 9 creators:<br>
 <blockquote>Brouillet L, Desmet P, Coursol F, Meades SJ, Favreau M, Anions M, Belisle P, Gendreau C, Shorthouse D (2010) Database of vascular plants of Canada.
 Version 1.2.
 Universite de Montreal Biodiversity Centre.
 Dataset/Species checklist. <a href='http://doi.org/10.5886/1bft7W5f'>http://doi.org/10.5886/1bft7W5f</a>
 </blockquote></li></ul></li><li><b>Auto-generation - Turn On/Off</b> - turn on to let the IPT auto-generate the resource citation for you.
 The citation format used in auto-generation is based on DataCite's preferred citation format, and satisfies the Joint Declaration of Data Citation Principles.
 This format includes a version number, which is especially important for datasets that are continuously updated.
-You can read more about the citation format in the <a href='IPT2Citation.md'>IPT Citation Format</a> page in the IPT wiki.<br>
+You can read more about the citation format in the [[IPT Citation Format|IPT2Citation.wiki]] page in the IPT wiki.<br>
 </li><li><b>Citation Identifier</b> - a DOI, URI, or other persistent identifier that resolves to the online dataset.
 It is recommended the identifier be included in the citation.
 If the resource has been assigned a DOI (using the IPT), the IPT sets the DOI as the citation identifier and it can no longer be edited.<br>
 </li><li><b>Bibliographic Citations</b> - the additional citations of other resources related to or used in the creation of this resource.<br>
 </li><li><b>Add new bibliographic citation</b> -  click on this link to add the text boxes required for an additional citation in the bibliography.<br>